Meet the UEFA Women's Champions League group contenders

 UEFA coefficient ranking (end of 2021/22): 17

-How they qualified: Italian champions; W4-0 vs Racing Union, W3-1 vs Qiryat Gat, W?agg vs HB Køge
+How they qualified: Italian champions; W4-0 vs Racing Union, W3-1 vs Qiryat Gat, W3-1agg vs HB Køge

 Last season: Quarter-finals